testflows/TestFlows-WebSite/source/handbook/index.md

 # Controlling Output

-Test output can be controlled with `-o` or [--output] option which specifies the output format to use to print to `stdout`.
+Test output can be controlled with `-o` or [--output] option, which specifies the output format to use to print to `stdout`.
 By default, the most detailed `nice` output is used.

 ```bash